 Would you like to make it into a technological hub with smart home technology throughout?
 There is a world of products out there connecting us with each other and the rest of society with the click of a button or even by simply saying a command.
 Some of the most popular smart home technology at the moment includes the Amazon Echo and the Google home.
 Both are extremely popular products on the market at the moment and can bring your conservatory into the 21st century allowing you to listen to music, find out the latest news and weather forecasts, receive reminders and even control your lights, thermostat and tv – all by your voice.

 Perhaps you would much rather keep your conservatory a tech-free zone and instead fill it with books and a couple leather sofas, where you can quietly lose yourself in the pages for hours.
 Maybe when summer rolls around you decide to convert your conservatory into a dining space with a classic table and chair to accommodate family members and guests.
 You could even incorporate a wine cooler for easy access when you’re feeling like a glass of Pinot Grigio on a warm summer evening!

 Some of the top interior design trends forecast for 2019 are floral patterns, millennial pink, black and white decor and during winter and autumn, the ever popular cosy Scandi look. this is a great choice for the current winter, with its chunky blankets and soft textures – an easy way to inject unmistakable comfort into the room.

 However you wish to kit out your conservatory, make sure you plan ahead, have a good idea of your budget and know what you would like to get out of your conservatory design/space in 2019.
 If you’re interested in getting a new conservatory roof, be sure to get in touch with a member of our team today on 01638 778 335.

-Freya is the content writer here at Projects4Roofing.
-She is passionate about the industry and provides our customers with all the information and advice they need.
+Kian is the content writer here at Projects4Roofing.
+He is passionate about the industry and provides our customers with all the information and advice they need.